ic3-software/ic3-demo-plugin-js/README.md

 Create a new chart widget from the **existing icCube Donut chart widget**.
 This widget is demonstrating how to reuse an existing amCharts 4 widget (i.e., the Donut chart).

+**Transformations**

+It also creates two **transformations** :

+`TransformationCustom` defines a transformation that modifies the tidy table values.
+It is appending some text to each value of a column.

+`TransfRendererCustom` defines a cell renderer to be used in the Table - and PivoTable widgets.

 ### Getting Started